Legal & Policies

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.

-• Mistral AI acts as a subprocessor and provides a GDPR-compliant Data Processing Addendum (DPA).
+• Mistral AI acts as a sub-processor and provides a GDPR-compliant Data Processing Addendum (DPA).

-• The Zero Data Retention (ZDR) option is available upon request, allowing the elimination of the 30-day retention for abuse monitoring.
+• The Zero Data Retention (ZDR) option is available upon request, allowing for the elimination of the 30-day retention for abuse monitoring.

 • Mistral AI's data processing terms are available at legal.mistral.ai/terms/data-processing-addendum and legal.mistral.ai/terms/privacy-policy.

-8.5 Modal β€” GPU Hosting (OptIA Online Engine)
+8.5 Modal β€” GPU Hosting (OptIA Online engine)

 • Modal (Modal Labs, Inc.) is a serverless cloud infrastructure platform.
-Thomas LEQUEUX Consulting deploys and exclusively operates its own AI model in an isolated container.
+Thomas LEQUEUX Consulting exclusively deploys and operates its own AI model in an isolated container.

 • Modal is SOC 2 Type II certified, attesting to the implementation and effective maintenance of security, availability, confidentiality, and data protection controls over an extended period, verified by an independent auditor.

-• Modal deletes all function inputs and outputs as soon as results have been retrieved by the client.
+• Modal deletes all function inputs and outputs as soon as the results have been retrieved by the client.

 • All data is encrypted in transit via TLS 1.3 and at rest via AES-256.